spinnaker/spinnaker.io/content/en/docs/guides/tutorials/codelabs/oracle-kubernetes-source-to-prod/index.md

 ### Create a compute instance

-Create a compute instance on Oracle Cloud Infrastructure (OCI) to host Spinnaker by following [this instructions](https://docs.cloud.oracle.com/iaas/Content/Compute/Tasks/launchinginstance.htm).
-Spinnaker supports Ubuntu 16.04.
+Create a compute instance on Oracle Cloud Infrastructure (OCI) to host Spinnaker by following [these instructions](https://docs.cloud.oracle.com/iaas/Content/Compute/Tasks/launchinginstance.htm).
+Spinnaker supports Ubuntu 18.04 or higher.

 ### Install and configure Spinnaker